Bjacks0321/My-Resume/README.md

 ---

-## 📂 Projects in This Repo
+## 📂 Projects
-- PROJECT 1: Conduct a Security Audit
-- PROJECT 2: Use the NIST Framework
-- PROJECT 3: Perform User Management Tasks
-- PROJECT 4: Apply Filters with Wireshark
-- PROJECT 5: Analyze a Vulnerable VM
-- PROJECT 6: Incident Handler’s Journal
-- PROJECT 7: Automate IP Management
+- Take a look at my public repositories

 ---